codingMustache/codingMustache/README.md

 ## Daily Trivia

-What does &quot;LCD&quot; stand for?
+Which of these is not a layer in the OSI model for data communications?
- 1. Liquid Crystal Display
+ 1. Connection Layer
- 2. Last Common Difference
+ 2. Application Layer
- 3. Long Continuous Design
+ 3. Physical Layer
- 4. Language Control Design
+ 4. Transport Layer

 <details>
   <summary>Answer</summary>
-  Liquid Crystal Display
+  Connection Layer
 </details>